kanyi-a/grpc-contact-client/README.md

 # grpc-contact-client
 <p>It is an application that uses TypeScript to manage a
 simple list of contacts.
-The application will have the ability to add, edit, and delete contacts, as well as authenticate users and manage their sessions usingg jwt tokens.</p>
+The application will have the ability to add, edit, and delete contacts, as well as authenticate users and manage their sessions using jwt tokens.</p>
 Purpose of the project was to challenge my technical prowess

 ## By Angela W Kanyi